ajmorozoff/1909-FLEX/README.md

 (_Isn't that insane looking?_)

 ### Introduction
 This is your **class repo**.
 Anything and everything we do in class, outside of class, that we feel like sharing, linking, or just saving will go in this repo.
-That means that you can find _everything and anything relevant to class on here except for the workshops themselves (and even for those, we will have links._ Hello world.
+That means that you can find _everything and anything relevant to class on here except for the workshops themselves (and even for those, we will have links._

 ### A Table of Our Stuff